MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender/investigate-users.md

 - [Tmeline](#timeline) tab
 - [Sentinel events](#sentinel-events) tab

-> [!NOTE]
-> The user page shows the Microsoft Entra organization as well as groups, helping you understand the groups and permissions associated with a user.
+The user page shows the Microsoft Entra organization as well as groups, helping you understand the groups and permissions associated with a user.

 [!INCLUDE [unified-soc-preview](../../includes/unified-soc-preview.md)]
 ## Overview